 - Your customers will expect fast and accurate fulfillment.

 Ecomdash’s purchase order management software has two tools to help you out here.
-The first is our low inventory alerts that’ll let you know when your stock is running low, reminding you that you can create and communicate a purchase order from directly within your ecomdash dashboard.
+The first is our low inventory alerts that’ll let you know when your stock is running low, reminding you that you can create and communicate a purchase order from directly within your dashboard.
 The second tool is the restock forecast report within our ecommerce reporting functionality.
-The restock forecast considers the average monthly sales and the average purchase order completion time for a product and suggests when (and for how much) your next purchase order should be.
+The restock forecast report considers the average monthly sales and the average purchase order completion time for a product and suggests when (and for how much) your next purchase order should be.

 This all allows your business to run lean, ensuring you only make purchase orders when necessary.
 Combined with automated sales order routing to reduce human error, ecomdash is a powerful ally in your new green ecommerce initiatives.

 So, what have we learned?
 We now know that customers are willing to pick your brand over another based on your commitment to sustainability.
 We’ve learned three ways any businesses can implement green ecommerce.
 But more than just a marketing gimmick, your strides toward sustainability should make you feel good as a business owner.
 We only have one Earth, and Mother Nature needs every ally she can get.
-Find yourself on the right side of history and invest in green ecommerce initiatives in 2017.
+Find yourself on the right side of history and invest in green ecommerce initiatives this year.